enricopisoni/SHERPA-simulation/README.md

 Here you find the code to run the SHERPA Source Receptor Relationship, for simulating the impact on air quality of emission reduction scenarios, in EU regions and cities.

-The code is provided to show how SHERPA Graphical User Interface works behind the scene.
+The code is provided to show how SHERPA Graphical User Interface (GUI) works behind the scene.
+SHERPA GUI can be found at https://jeodpp.jrc.ec.europa.eu/eu/dashboard/voila/render/SHERPA/Sherpa.ipynb.
+On top of using this python code in the GUI, it can also be used also as a 'stand-alone' code, to simulate the impact of emission reduction scenarios on air quality, and to perform source allocation studies.

-On top of this, there is also a Jupyter notebook ('how_to_run_module1.ipynb') explaining how to use the 'scenario analysis' module directly in python (explaining how to set-up a python environment, and then how to run the SHERPA scenario analysis).
+There is also a Jupyter notebook ('how_to_run_module1.ipynb') explaining how to use the 'scenario analysis' module directly in python (explaining how to set-up a python environment, and then how to run the SHERPA scenario analysis).

 ## What is SHERPA
 SHERPA (Screening for High Emission Reduction Potential on Air) is tool, which allows for a rapid exploration of potential air quality improvements resulting from national/regional/local emission reduction measures.
 The tool has been developed with the aim of supporting national, regional and local authorities in the design and assessment of their air quality plans.The tool is based on the relationships between emissions and concentration levels, and can be used to answer the following type of questions: